3 Costly Website Mistakes That Are Driving Your Clients Away (And How to Fix Them)

 Well kinda, but your website is not a personal resume.

-This is going to sound harsh, but I said “when a potential customer first comes to your website - they don’t care about who you are or your business - they just want to know if you can solve their problem or give them what they are searching for”
+This might sound harsh, but I said “when a potential client first comes to your website - they don’t care about who you are or your business - they just want to know if you can solve their problem or give them what they are searching for”

-So, with that painful realization (don’t worry, she didn’t take it too personally - because it’s really not personal) she changed up her entire website, starting with the homepage.
+So, with that realization she changed up her entire website, starting with the homepage.

 Within a month of redesigning her homepage and clarifying her calls-to-action, her conversion rate tripled.

-Soooooo, here are 3 mistakes you’re most likely making and HOW TO FIX THEM FAST.
+Soooooo, here are 3 mistakes you’re most likely making and HOW TO FIX THEM.

 1. Cluttered Hero Section